Bhagavad Gita Chapter 10 Verse 28 Meaning

 Available in 28 languages

-This verse from Chapter 10 of the Bhagavad Gita highlights a practical insight: Among weapons, I am the thunderbolt; among cows, I am the wish-fulfilling cow called Kamadhenu; I am the progenitor, the god of love; among serpents, I am Vasuki.
+At this point in Vibhuti Yoga, Krishna deepens His teaching on cosmic splendor.
+Among weapons, I am the thunderbolt; among cows, I am the wish-fulfilling cow called Kamadhenu; I am the progenitor, the god of love; among serpents, I am Vasuki.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team